-However the levy will only be paid on annual paybills in excess of £3 million, and so less than 2% of UK employers will pay it.
+The levy will only be paid by businesses with annual paybills in excess of £3 million, and so less than 2% of UK employers will pay it.

 It is expected that the levy will support productivity growth through the increase in training.
 It may have a near-term impact in reducing earnings growth, although by supporting increased productivity, it is expected that the levy will lead to increased profitability for businesses, and increased wages over the long-term.